MacGillivray Freeman Films: Documentaries and other films

 Prior to producing IMAX films, the company produced surfing documentaries, TV commercials and filming for Hollywood feature films.

 In 1976, it produced Magic Rolling Board, a 10-minute documentary about skateboarding.
 The company has directed and photographed for Warner Brothers, Twentieth Century Fox, Paramount and Stanley Kubrick.
 Cinematographer Jonathan Livingston Seagull was nominated for an Academy Award for Best Photography in 1974.The Towering Inferno received the Academy Award for Best Photography in 1975.

 IMAX films

 Most well known for its IMAX films, the studio has produced and distributed 35 IMAX films since 1974.
-Its first IMAX film To Fly!, produced for the Smithsonian Institution National Air and Space Museum, was later selected by the Library of Congress for inclusion in the National Film Registry.
+Its first IMAX film, To Fly!, produced for the Smithsonian Institution National Air and Space Museum, was later selected by the Library of Congress for inclusion in the National Film Registry.

 Two of its films, Dolphins (2000) and The Living Sea (1995), were nominated for Academy Awards.
-Its film Everest (1998) appeared Variety's Top 10 Box Office chart for North America.
+Its film Everest (1998) appeared on Varietys Top 10 Box Office chart for North America.

-The company's films have been received nominations and won awards from the Giant Screen Cinema Association (GSCA).
+The company's films have received nominations and awards from the Giant Screen Cinema Association (GSCA).

 Filmography

-Below is a list of films and television commercials produced and/or distributed MacGillivray Freeman Films.
+Below is a list of films and television commercials produced and/or distributed by MacGillivray Freeman Films.